 With iTunes, you can easily DJ a party by using the party shuffle playlist.
 This playlist selects a few songs from your library at random and allows you to rearrange upcoming songs.

 In this video tutorial, viewers learn how to burn a CD in iTunes.
 Begin by opening the iTunes.
 Users will need to create a play-list.
 Then click on File and select New Play-list.
 Users may wish to name the Play-list.
 Now simply go to the music library and drag the desired song(s) into the play-list.
 Then insert a blank disc into the hard drive.
 Finish by clicking on Burn Disc and configuring the options.
 This video will benefit those viewers who use iTunes, and would like to learn how to burn...

 Are you notices tons of duplicate songs in your iPod?
 Did you accidentally import the same song more than once into your iTunes library?
 There's a quick fix out in the world of iTunes software!
 In this video, learn how to quickly and easily get rid of duplicate songs in your iTunes library.

-In this video tutorial, we learn how to quickly fix up our tags for a tidy iTunes library.
-It's easy.
-So easy, in fact, that this home-computing how-to from the folks at CNET can present a complete overview of the process in just over two minutes.
+Interested in moving your entire iTunes library to an external HD?
+With the right technique, it's easy.
+So easy, in fact, that this home-computing how-to from the folks at CNET can present a complete overview of the process in just over a minute.
 For more information, including a complete demonstration detailed, step-by-step instructions, take a look.

 Had enough of the iTunes "Genius" feature?
 You can turn it off (or, at the very least, hide it).
 And this clip will teach you everything you'll need to know.
 For more information, includind detailed, step-by-step instructions, and to turn off the Genius music recommendation feature in your own installation of iTunes, take a look.